Take the Challenge. Change the World.

 - after the Preliminary Round Close Date, not add, remove, or replace any Team members;

-- appoint a Team leader who will be the point-of-contact with and World Vision Philippines; and
+- appoint a Team leader who will be the point-of-contact with World Vision in the Philippines (World Vision Development Foundation or WVDF); and

 - if a registered business, charity, non-profit organization, or social enterprise: